mjemons/IDD_TB/README.md

 ## Literature

 Literature is available in the folder `literature`.
 The full list of papers used are indicated in the report bibliography

+The two most important papers for this project are

+* Lehtinen, S., Blanquart, F., Croucher, N. J., Turner, P., Lipsitch, M., & Fraser, C. (2017).
+Evolution of antibiotic resistance is linked to any genetic mechanism affecting bacterial duration of carriage.
+Proceedings of the National Academy of Sciences, 114(5), 1075-1080.
+* Fraser, C., Lythgoe, K., Leventhal, G. E., Shirreff, G., Hollingsworth, T. D., Alizon, S., & Bonhoeffer, S. (2014).
+Virulence and pathogenesis of HIV-1 infection: an evolutionary perspective.
+Science, 343(6177).